 Wilder Trail System

 The Wilder Trail System is in the South Beach area in Newport. lies on lies on property owned by a timber company.
-In a model that is seemingly becoming a norm for Oregon area single track recreation, (Klootchy Creek, Growlers Gulch, Rocky Point) the trails are built and maintained by local mountain bikers with the Newport Trail Stewards, AKA NEWTS.
+In a model that is seemingly becoming a norm for Oregon area single-track recreation, (Klootchy Creek, Growlers Gulch, Rocky Point) the trails are built and maintained by local mountain bikers with the Newport Trail Stewards, AKA NEWTS.
 (A free permit is required to access the trails.)

-Though there wasn’t a lot of mileage, what we rode was really fun, with the Social D flow line and a few other standing out as must-do trails.
+Though there wasn’t a lot of mileage, what we rode was fun, with the Social D flow line and a few others standing out as must-do trails.
 If you’re looking to spend more than one day in the area, it would be worth looping around and pedaling back up to hit the gravity lines a second time.

 Big Creek Trails

-The Big Creek Trails system was opened to the public in the fall of 2021, and while it is still low on the mileage, the quality of the trail offerings bode well for the emerging mountain bike trail scene.
+The Big Creek Trails system was opened to the public in the fall of 2021, and while it is still low on mileage, the quality of the trail offerings bode well for the emerging mountain bike trail scene.

 Like the Wilder Trails, the new systems is the work of NEWTS.
 A joint effort between NEWTS and the city of Newport, the trails are located on city land, with the bike club building and maintaining the trails.
-Many of the trails are machine constructed, including the climbing trail, which winds up to access several gravity oriented trails.
+Many of the trails are machine-constructed, including the climbing trail, which winds up to access several gravity-oriented trails.

 Though its still a small system, new trails are planned, and constantly in the works.
 The flow line was super fun and littered with opportunities for hang time.

-There’s also a new line currently being constructed that combines rooty tech with a more natural raw vibe we’re excited to come back to ride when its completed.
+There’s also a new line currently being constructed that combines rooty tech with a more natural raw vibe we’re excited to come back to ride when it’s completed.

 Resources